 Final thought

-Without that, neighbourhood health will continue to sound joined up, while feeling fragmented on the ground.
+The test is is whether they can move from alignment in plans to harmony in practice, and neighbourhood health becomes a genuine shift in how care is delivered.
+Without that, neighbourhood health will continue to sound joined up in plans, while feeling fragmented on the ground.
 With patients falling through the gaps of competing and discordant systems.

 Further Reading: